Iran-Turkey ties tested by Assad's downfall in Syria – DW – 12/12/2024

 Wider regional implications

-Ahmad Vakhshiteh, a senior lecturer at RUDN University in Moscow, believes that recent developments in Syria have shifted the balance of power in Turkey's favor.
+Ahmad Vakhshiteh, a senior lecturer at RUDN University in Moscow, said he believes that recent developments in Syria have shifted the balance of power in Turkey's favor.

 Vakhshiteh told DW that Ankara could capitalize on Tehran's current vulnerabilities to advance its wider geopolitical aims.